San-Mateo-County-Health-Epidemiology/Helpful-Code-Bits/typst/typst-template.typ.md

 If you want to add a custom value to your document, like `timeframe`, you need to also add it to the Quarto YAML and the `typst-show.typ`.

+Here’s an example of how this part of a `typst-template.typ` might look:

     #let doc(
       title: none,